kommalapatisahil/kommalapatisahil.github.io/index.md

 Hello!

-I am a predoctoral researcher at Argonne National Labortory currently working on developing Reinforcement Learning based Optimization algorithms at the [Multi-physics commputation group](https://www.anl.gov/es/multiphysics-computation) in the Energy Systems division.
+I am a predoctoral researcher at Argonne National Labortory currently working on developing Reinforcement Learning based Optimization algorithms at the [Multi-physics computation group](https://www.anl.gov/es/multiphysics-computation) in the Energy Systems division.

 I received my master's in Mechanical Engineering from the University of Washington (UW) and a Bachelor's degree in Mechanical Engineering from Mahindra Ecole Cetrale (MEC).